 The hoya can withstand cooler temperatures than even the low 60s, all the way to the low 40s, though I don’t recommend leaving the plant in such low temperatures for long periods.

-Although a hoya placed near a chilly window or outside access door that is opened often can be affected by outdoor temperatures, cold stress is obviously more of a problem with hoya plants that are yard grown or with potted hoya that are placed outdoors.
+A hoya placed near a chilly window or outside access door that is opened can often be affected by outdoor temperatures.
+Cold stress is much more of a problem with hoya plants that are yard grown though or with potted hoya that are placed outdoors.

 Keeping a comfy room-temperature environment for the hoya shouldn’t be a struggle.
 Normal household temperatures are more than adequate for a hoya plant.